Travel Tips

 Here’s a list of things that helped me save a few bucks on my travels.
 As a girl who just wants to travel and does not want to go home broke and happy, this is how I do it.
 I hope it helps you out in some way.

 Simple.
-Book ahead of time.
 The earlier you book, the cheaper the airfare.
 In this way, you can be flexible with your activities and get an ample amount of time to research.
 If you save more on your airfare, you’ll have more budget for activities.

 We've used different kinds of flight comparison websites for the past few years but I personally trust Skyscanner.
 Most of my Asia trips were possible because I get to book cheap flights.
 I do all my price comparisons like which months are cheaper to travel to a certain destination and book my flights via the links provided in Skyscanner.
 I preferred going to the links that go straight to the airline website.
 My husband also loves using "Hopper" another platform to compare flight prices.